Explore different data analysis software applications and the skills you need to land an entry level data analysis position.

 Google's Data Analytics Professional Certificate will take you through analyzing data with R programming—a core skill you’ll need to land an entry-level data analyst position.
 Try it free today with Coursera Plus.

-Microsoft Excel is one of the most common software used for data analysis.
+Microsoft Excel is a very common piece of software used for data analysis.
 In addition to offering spreadsheet functions capable of managing and organizing large data sets, Excel also includes graphing tools and computing capabilities like automated summation or “AutoSum.”
 Excel also includes Analysis ToolPak, which features data analysis tools capable of performing variance, regression, and statistical analysis.

 Excel’s simplicity and versatility make it a powerful data analysis tool suitable for managing, sorting, filtering, cleaning, analyzing, and visualizing data.
 If you’re just starting out in data science, you should consider learning more about Excel to prepare for your future career.